-- 1. implement ideas and representations to communicate concept, context and chosen focus - 7. create visual response/s using knowledge and understanding of materials, techniques, technologies and art processes that complement the chosen focus
+- 1. implement ideas and representations to communicate concept, context and chosen focus - 7. create meaning through knowledge and understanding of materials, techniques, technologies and art processes that complement the chosen focus

-The student work has the following characteristics: Marks implementation of ideas and representations that enhance reading and engagement for audience creation of visual response/s through mastery of advanced or refined methods and approaches with media that establish an individualised art practice 5-6 implementation of ideas and representations that demonstrate choices to extend the inquiry creation of visual response/s through selection and manipulation of media and creative visual solutions to defined problems 3-4 implementation of ideas and representations that communicate concept, context and chosen focus creation of visual response/s using knowledge and understanding of materials, techniques, technologies and art processes that complement the chosen focus 2 implementation of ideas that use visual language relevant to the focus creation of visual response/s using media and art processes 1 does not satisfy any of the descriptors above.
+The student work has the following characteristics: Marks implementation of ideas and representations that enhance reading and engagement for audience creation of explicit meaning by employing advanced or refined methods and approaches with media that establish an individualised art practice 5-6 implementation of ideas and representations that demonstrate choices that enhance the inquiry creation of meaning through selection and manipulation of media and creative visual solutions to defined problems 4 implementation of ideas and representations that communicate concept, context and chosen focus creation of meaning through knowledge and understanding of materials, techniques, technologies and art processes that complement the chosen focus 3 implementation of ideas that use visual language relevant to the focus creation of meaning using media and art processes 2 implementation of ideas as visual forms 1 does not satisfy any of the descriptors above.
 0